 26. Lion Flower Tattoo

-The lion is the king of the jungle, a fearsome and respected animal, and a popular tattoo choice.
+A lion tattoo is a popular inking choice because he is the king of the jungle, a fearsome and respected animal.
 The mighty beast represents strength, dominance, and courage and is a fantastic option for a man to get tattooed.
-When combined with a flower, though, it can take on a more gentle meaning, symbolizing the balance between beauty and power or masculine and feminine energies.
+When combined with a flower, though, it can take on a more gentle meaning, symbolizing the balance between beauty and power of masculine and feminine energies.
 Alternatively, your chosen bloom can be used as a filler for a sleeve tattoo or simply to create a more detailed piece.

 27. Tribal Flower Tattoo